hobord/invst-portfolio-backend-golang/README.md

 ## Deployment

-### Docker compose
+### with docker compose

 ```
 docker-compose -f deployment/docker-compose.yaml up
 ```

-### Kubernetes
+### To Kubernetes
-- You should modify the deployment/kubernetes.yaml file!
+- You should modify the 'deployment/kubernetes.yaml' file!
 - Update the environment variables because this deployment not contains mysql deployment
-- I did not configured namespace!
+- I did not configured namespace, so it will apply to your current context!

 ```
 kubectl apply -f deployment/kubernetes.yaml